Dumbbell Push Press exercise demonstration image

 Safety Notes

-• Avoid attempting this exercise if experiencing acute shoulder or wrist pain.
+• Avoid if acute shoulder or lower back injury

 Spotting